MatevzVidovic/python_logger/README.md

-Most useful way of logging time: if LOG_TIME_AUTOLOG == True, in autologging with .log() we log the time of execution of the decorated function.
+Most useful way of logging time: if LOG_TIME_AUTOLOG == True, in autologging with .autolog() we log the time of execution of the decorated function.
-In an individual call of .log() you can disable the time logging by setting time_log=False.
+In an individual call of .autolog() you can disable the time logging by setting time_log=False.